 Greek yogurt for serving (optional)

 In a mixing bowl, combine rice, scallions, tomatoes, mint, dill, cumin, salt, pepper, 1/4 cup olive oil, and 1 tbsp lemon juice.
-Mix until thoroughly combined, then cover and let sit at room temperature for 30 minutes to an hour.
+Mix to combine, then cover and let sit at room temperature for 30 minutes to an hour.